-The Specialist Teacher working with a pupil ensures that they are fully aware of their learning profile and will involve their pupils in drawing up the targets on their IEPs.
-Pupils' opinions are respected in decisions made regarding their education at the school.
+The Specialist Teacher working with a pupil will endeavour to ensure that they are fully aware of their learning profile and they will involve their pupils in drawing up the targets on their Individual Education Plans.
+Their opinions will be sought in any decisions made regarding their education at the school.